Maxchaosin/biocall/README.md

 -   `TransactionProcessor`: This class acts on the events detected by the `EventScanner`.
 It is responsible for constructing, signing, and (in this simulation) logging the details of the transaction that would be sent to the destination chain.
 It encapsulates the logic for interacting with the destination bridge contract.

 -   `BridgeOrchestrator`: The main conductor that ties all the other components together.
-It initializes the system, manages the main application loop, maintains state (like the last block scanned), and coordinates the flow of information from the `EventScanner` to the `TransactionProcessor`.
+It initializes the system, manages the main application loop, maintains state (like the last block scanned), and coordinates the flow from the `EventScanner` to the `TransactionProcessor`.

 The main execution flow is straightforward: